Total Solar Eclipse March 2016

 The largest city along the path is the capital of South Sumatra, Palembang.
 The eclipse will be about 18 degrees up from the horizon during totality in that area.
 The path continues into southern Malaysia and on to the Indonesia islands of Sulawesi and North Maluku before hitting the Pacific Ocean.
 Wake Island is near the path of totality, but just outside of it.

-The best choices for chasing this eclipse are at sea on a cruise ship or in the air.
-Cruises from Hawaii will appeal to most in the western hemisphere.
-Cruises out of Japan are also possible.
+The best choices for chasing this eclipse are at sea on a cruise ship (that is where I will be - follow along on my blog for TSE2016) or in the air.